aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

         result = range(data, "value", 0, 1)

-The function is called range.
-The inputs are the dataframe, the column name and the range (The upper and lower bound)
+The function is `range(df, "column", int1, int2)`.
+The inputs are the dataframe, the column name and the range (The upper and lower bound) The output will be 1 because 0.1 is between 0 and 1.

-    range(df, "column", int1, int2)

-The output will be 1 because 0.1 is between 0 and 1.